 Breakfast & Brunch

-– Jugos – Tiny, tiny to-go spot but central right near Copley Square, so on a nice day you can enjoy your food on the benches there.
+– Jugos – Tiny, tiny to-go only spot located centrally near Copley Square, so on a nice day you can enjoy your food on the benches there.
 I’m far from a “clean” eater but this place is tasty and fresh.
 My favorites are the juices, frozen acai or pitaya (dragonfruit) bowls, and their chicken salad avocado toast.
 I have a weakness for coconut + cacao chocolate nibs atop my bowl…tastes like dessert!

 Acai bowl from Jugos